joacoh/wise2mbh/README.md

   ```
 - Updates in: **[Hernández-Yévenes et al. (in prep)]()**

 - WISE2MBH is a simple an effective algorithm that uses infrared cataloged data from the Wide-field Infrared Survey Explorer (WISE) to estimate the mass of supermassive black holes (SMBH).
-An early-stage version and results were discussed at an internship in the **Black Hole Initiative at Harvard**, an stable version and it results were presented at **XVII LARIM in Montevideo** as a poster that can be seen [here](https://joacoh.github.io/talks/2023-11-29-talk) and updates were presented at the **TITANs Annueal Meeting 2024 in Concepción** as a plenary talk, with slides available [here]().
+An early-stage version and results were discussed at an internship in the **Black Hole Initiative at Harvard**, an stable version and it results were presented at **XVII LARIM in Montevideo** as a poster that can be seen [here](https://joacoh.github.io/talks/2023-11-29-talk) and updates were presented at the **TITANs Annual Meeting 2024 in Concepción** as a plenary talk, with slides available [here]().

 - WISE2MBH final sample: Available in MNRAS as **supplementary material (outdated, 0.5.2)**.
 For up-to-date samples, please refer to the **ETHER database**.